 One comment in the file may contain the phrase start (3,5).
 It is interpreted as an offset for the pattern: instead of starting at the cursor, it will start 3 tiles left and 5 tiles up from the cursor.

-additionally a comment can have a < for a rise in z level and a > for drop in z.
+Additionally a comment can have a < for a rise in z level or a > for a drop in z.

-The script takes the plan filename, starting from the root df folder (where Dwarf Fortress.exe is found).
+The script takes the plan filename, starting from the root df folder (where dfhack.init is found).